 L-R: Captain Cook's Monument, the Shooting Hut nr.
 Roseberry Topping & Roseberry Topping.

-Great Ayton is an ancient picturesque village located on the edge of the North Yorkshire Moors National Park in the Hambleton District of North Yorkshire and situated at the foot of the Cleveland Hills with Easby Moor, Captain Cook's Monument and Roseberry Topping all within walking distance.
+Great Ayton is an ancient picturesque village and tourist destination located on the edge of the North Yorkshire Moors National Park and situated at the foot of the Cleveland Hills and Cleveland Way National Trail with Easby Moor, Captain Cook's Monument and Roseberry Topping all within walking distance.

-Great Ayton also boasts the beautiful and mystifying Roseberry Topping formed from sandstone and dates back to the Middle and Lower Jurassic periods between 208 and 165 million years ago.
+Great Ayton boasts the beautiful and mystifying Roseberry Topping (the Matterhorn) formed from sandstone and dates back to the Middle and Lower Jurassic periods between 208 and 165 million years ago.
 The village has also been noted in the Domesday Book, a great land survey from 1086, commissioned by William the Conquerer.